-^{} Islamic holidays are determined after sighting the moon.
+\ Islamic holidays are determined after sighting the moon.
 Dates are tentative until formally announced by Kuwait's Civil Service Commission.
 Thus, actual dates may not coincide with the dates in this calendar.
 In the event of loss of teaching days due to unscheduled closings, AUK reserves the right to extend the academic calendar as necessary.

-December

-06-10 12 13 Su-Th Sat Su Midterm of semester.
-UTR/UR/UT/U schedule Midterm grades for fall courses due via AUK Self-Service by 9:00am.
-Midterm grades for fall Courses available to students via AUK Self-Service effective 4:00pm Graduation application starts for fall 2020 graduates.
-13 Su Academic advising for spring and summer 2021 begins.
-15 Т Registration for spring and summer 2021 begins (for details refer to the Advance Registration Schedule available on the website).
-15 Т Second tuition installment due 20 Su KWD25 late payment fee charged and financial hold is administered at 8:00 am; the 3 rd installment fee of KWD10 is charged on all payments made after this time without a prior installment.
-24 Th Last day to withdraw with a "W" from a single class or from the University.
-27-31 Su-Th Winter break.
+21 Su Academic advising for Spring and Summer 2022 begins.
+23 Т Registration for Spring and Summer 2022 begins (for details refer to the Advance 30 T Registration Schedule available on the website).
+Second tuition installment due.
+December r 02 05 Th Su Last day to withdraw with a "W" from a single class or from the university.
+KWD 25 late payment fee charged, and financial hold is administered at 8:00 am; the 3 rd installment fee of KWD 10 is charged on all pay- 26-30 Su-Th ments made after this time without a prior installment.
+Winter break.
 University closed.

-January 2021

-03 Su University reopens.

-14 Th Third tuition installment due.

-19 Τ KWD25 late payment fee charged and financial hold is administered

-at 8:00am.

-February

-04 Th Last day of classes for spring semester.
-07-11 Su-Th Advising for declared majors stops until March 4.
-14 Su Final exams (on campus).
-15 M Final grades for fall courses due via AUK Self Service by 9:00am.
-Grades for Fall courses available to students via AUK Self Service at 4:00pm.
+January 2 022 02 Su University reopens.
+02 Su Third tuition installment due.
+05 W KWD 25 late payment fee charged, and financial hold is administered at 8:00 am.
+13 Th Last day of classes for Fall semester.
+Advising for Declared majors stops until February 19.
+16-20 Su-Th Final exams.
+23 Su Final grades for Fall courses due via AUK Self Service by 9:00 am.
+24 M Grades for Fall courses available to students via AUK Self Service at

-SPRING 2021
+SPRING 2022